selamgit/EfficientNet_for_Endoscopic_Images_Response_Prediction/README.md

 ----
 ### Dataset
 * 722 endoscopic images with clinical variables having 6 features
-* Roughly out of 722 records half of them are complete response and half of them are non-complete response.
+* Roughly out of 722 records half of them are complete responses and half of them are non-complete responses.

 ### During endoscopic images and combined model training
-* Basic augmentation techniques (rotation, flipping, shearing and zooming of the original images) are used.
+* Basic augmentation techniques (rotation, flipping, shearing, and zooming of the original images) are used.
-* Since endoscopic images are RGB natural images, transfer learning from the ImageNet was also used.
+* Since endoscopic images are RGB natural images, transfer learning from ImageNet was also used.
 ----
 ### Code
 * [Clinical variables model for response prediction (Clinical features model)](endoscopy_clinical_features_for_response_prediction.ipynb)